welovecoding/vote4code/README.md

 # vote4code

 The vote4code website is place to upload two different versions of programming solutions to let the community vote for the best one.
-It's based on [**gae-init**](https://gae-init.appspot.com/), the easiest boilerplate to kick start new applications on Google
+It's based on [**gae-init**](https://github.com/gae-init/gae-init).
-App Engine using Python, Flask, RESTful, Bootstrap and tons of other [cool features](http://docs.gae-init.appspot.com/features/) out-of-the-box.

 ## Requirements